krazeemonkee/itslikesoup-anytype/content/posts/001 ~ goddess of order/index.md

  affording one the opportunity to reclaim the reigns of their destiny + manifest that which they wish ✨

  of the rising sun god ra [god of order] from the rising from the horizon from nun, the chaotic body of water from which ra rises

+ it cultivates a controlled environment in which peace + focus can flourish, allowing one to build + create 💐

+ order shifts the entropic state of a system away from chaos + randomness, granting one the opportunity to reclaim the reigns of their destiny so they may manifest their wishes + desires

+ it cultivates a controlled environment in which peace + focus can flourish, allowing one to give their attention to building + creating 💐

+ grants one the opportunity to reclaim the reigns of their destiny so they may manifest their wishes + desires ✨

+ not on distractions but

+ it was her who awaited them all at the end of the 42 gates of heaven where it was her fairness that would grant them access to the after-life ☥
  -->